Phillip A. Reed, Ph.D.

 I regularly teach a large General Education lecture of Introductory Astronomy.

 I teach several upper-level Astronomy and Physics courses.

 I am the KU Planetarium & Observatory Director.

 I am very active in the KU Astronomy Outreach Program.

 I am a member of the American Astronomical Society (AAS).

 I am a member of the International Astronomical Union (IAU).

-I serve as a councilor in the Physics & Astronomy Division of the Council on Undergraduate Research (CUR).
+I served as a councilor in the Physics & Astronomy Division of the Council on Undergraduate Research (CUR).

 I have been referee of research journal articles.